 “The risk with vehicles isn’t just personal data – though that is still a real concern,” Holt said.
 “Say the car is compromised and a hacker alters certain alert systems that tell a driver when tire pressure is low or so the emergency brake sensory systems don’t kick in.
 That could lead to loss of life.”

-The theory Holt applied says that in order for a criminal to act three things need to come together: a motivated offender, a suitable target and a lack of guardian.
+The theory Holt applied says that in order for a criminal to act three things need to come together: a motivated offender, a suitable target, and a lack of guardian.
 In the context of vehicle security, he said that motivators and targets are clear, but the presence of a guardian was where vehicles fell short.

 “Where we found holes was surprising: there’s no one technically responsible for these vehicles’ central computer systems,” Holt said.
 “The automotive and equipment manufacturers need to recognize that as it stands, they serve as the guardians in the space, and the onus is on them.
-They need to take the lead in thinking more critically about data flows, software vendors and how to communicate security with dealerships.”
+They need to take the lead in thinking more critically about data flows, software vendors, and how to communicate securely with dealerships.”

 Holt explained that in a traditional automotive context, an equipment failure would lead to a recall of the vehicle to fix the problem.
 However, cyber security is entirely different.

-“It’s critical to think beyond thresholds and recalls because cybersecurity isn’t a recoverable problem, but rather one that requires constant system patching updates, installations and new codes written,” Holt said.
+“It’s critical to think beyond thresholds and recalls because cybersecurity isn’t a recoverable problem, but rather one that requires constant system patching updates, installations, and new codes written,” Holt said.
 “This is more complicated but needs to be an active guardian process.”